microsoft/MinecraftCodex/README.md

 - An [OpenAI account](https://openai.com/api/)

   - [OpenAI API Key](https://beta.openai.com/account/api-keys).
   - [OpenAI Organization Id](https://beta.openai.com/account/org-settings).
-If you have multiple organizations, please update your [default organization](https://beta.openai.com/account/api-keys) to the one that has access to codex engines before getting the organization Id.
+If you have multiple organizations, please update your [default organization](https://beta.openai.com/account/api-keys) to the one that has access to codex models before getting the organization Id.
-  - [OpenAI Engine Id](https://beta.openai.com/docs/engines/codex-series-private-beta).
+  - [OpenAI Model Id](https://beta.openai.com/docs/models/codex-series-private-beta).
 The name of the Codex model you're using.
 This repository was primarily tested using `code-davinci-002`.
-See [here](#what-openai-engines-are-available-to-me) for checking available engines.
+See [here](#what-openai-models-are-available-to-me) for checking available models.

 - You need to be an owner of Minecraft, or have PC GamePass, in order to use Minecraft or Minecraft Preview.
   - This sample uses a separate Dedicated Server and a Minecraft client app.
 For more information on Minecraft Bedrock Edition, Dedicated Server and how you can use scripting with them, see [this article](https://docs.microsoft.com/minecraft/creator/documents/scriptingservers).